We are Mathematicians

 - Teachers use precise questioning in class to test conceptual and procedural knowledge and assess children regularly to identify those requiring intervention, so that all children keep up.

-To ensure whole consistency and progression, the school uses the White Rose Maths scheme.
+To ensure whole school consistency and progression, the school uses the White Rose Maths scheme.
 This enables all teachers to have a clear structure to plan from and follows the aims of the national curriculum.
 This details the core facts, concepts, methods and strategies that give pupil the best chance of developing proficiency in the subject.

 Mathematical topics are taught in blocks, to enable the achievement of ‘mastery’ over time.
 Each lesson phase provides the means to achieve greater depth, with more able children being offered rich and sophisticated problems, as well as exploratory, investigative tasks, within the lesson as appropriate.